 Base criteria of: a $400,000 loan amount, variable, fixed, principal and interest (P&I) home loans with an LVR (loan-to-value) ratio of at least 80%.
 However, the ‘Compare Home Loans’ table allows for calculations to be made on variables as selected and input by the user.
 All products will list the LVR with the product and rate which are clearly published on the Product Provider’s web site.
 Monthly repayments, once the base criteria are altered by the user, will be based on the selected products’ advertised rates and determined by the loan amount, repayment type, loan term and LVR as input by the user/you. *The Comparison rate is based on a $150,000 loan over 25 years.
 Warning: this comparison rate is true only for this example and may not include all fees and charges.
 Different terms, fees or other loan amounts might result in a different comparison rate.
-Rates correct as of January 22, 2022.
+Rates correct as of August 10, 2022.
 View disclaimer.

 In a note to the Australian Securities Exchange (ASX), CBA chief Matt Comyn said the bank had provided deferrals to approximately 250,000 home, personal and business loans.